nics-tw/petsard/docs/2024-01-03-Evaluator - Anonymeter.md

 **Singling Out risk** represents the possibility of still being able to identify a particular individual, their part, or complete records, even after any Privacy-Enhancing Techniques have been applied.
 In the example from the `Anonymeter`, it refers to the scenario where "there is only one person with attributes X, Y, and Z".
 In other words, attackers may attempt to identify specific individuals.

-In the example provided by `Anonymeter`, there is exactly one individual in the original dataset with the attributes: `gender`: male, `age`: 65, `ZIP code`: 30305, and `the number of heart attacks`: 4, and this individual can **be singled out**.

 The paper on `Anonymeter` specifically mentions: "It's important to note that singling out does not imply re-identification.
 Yet the ability to isolate an individual is often enough to exert control on that individual, or to mount other privacy attacks."